 I LOVE fresh starts and clean notebooks and lists of goals (preferably by category and color-coded).
 And now that I’m a mom, my goals and lists look a little bit different.

 For one, my goals are now a bit more realistic.
 And for another, they contain words like “patience,” “shower,” and “chores.”

-I still haven’t finalized my new year resolutions for this year, I’m toying between picking one word of the year like I did last year, setting a different intention for each month, and setting a few realistic goals and putting them on my wall.
+I still haven’t finalized my new year resolutions for this year.
+I’m toying between picking one word of the year like I usually do or setting a specific intention for each month.

 But, in the process of thinking about goals, and asking friends on facebook + instagram what their New Year Resolutions are for this year, I’ve compiled this list.

 Some of these will certainly be things I’ll be working on this year, but NOT all of them will be a focus.
 DON’T get overwhelmed by how many good ways there are to spend your time and energy as a mom.
 Just pick a few (or only one) and see how that focus changes your days, months, and year.

 New Year Resolutions Ideas for Moms